niklasb/ruby-dynamic-binding/README.md

 question](http://stackoverflow.com/questions/10058996/about-changing-binding-of-a-proc-in-ruby)
 which realizes a certain, flexible form of dynamic binding in Ruby.

-In particular, using this means we can run an existing `Proc` instance in a new
+In particular, using this we can run an existing `Proc` instance in a new
 context:

     require 'dynamic_binding'